OffchainLabs/decentralized-timeboost-spec/README.md

 If a member is recovering from a crash, or is newly joining the committee, it will not initially know the state, so it must initially participate only passively in the protocol: not submitting an input; casting votes in the core consensus protocol; not producing a local version of the consensus inclusion list (because it cannot be guaranteed correct); and not participating in later phases of the protocol.

 Such a member should record the results of consensus rounds.
+To get its state into synchronization with other honest nodes, it must do the following:

+* observe at least one successful round, so it can synchronize its view of the last successful round number
+* observe at least 8 rounds, so it can synchronize its view of the list of hashes from previous rounds,
+* if the first successful round it observes is round R, observe until it has seen latest-inclusion-list information from at least F+1 members, that specify round number at least R-1 in each case (but can differ across the F+1 members), which together with the observed rounds, is sufficient to synchronize the consensus timestamp and consensus inbox index for the latest successful round

-If the first round whose result it sees is R, then it should wait until it has enough information to deduce the state after round R-1 or any later round; then it can use the recorded round results to compute the current state.
-After doing this, the member will be in sync and can start participating actively in future rounds of the protocol, including computing the consensus inclusion list and passing on new information to later rounds of the protocol.
+After doing these things, the member will be in sync and can start participating actively in future rounds of the protocol, including computing the consensus inclusion list and passing on new information to later rounds of the protocol.

 **Guaranteed properties of the inclusion phase:**